Elevate

 Mandatory Requirements vs Voluntary Adoption

-The phased implementation begins November 10, 2025.
+The phased implementation began November 10, 2025.
 Phase 1 requires CMMC Level 1 and Level 2 self-assessments in applicable solicitations.
 Phase 2 starts November 10, 2026, and brings mandatory C3PAO certification requirements for Level 2 contracts.
 By November 2028, CMMC compliance becomes mandatory for all contracts that require the handling of Federal Contract Information (FCI) or CUI.

 Effect on Contract Eligibility and Revenue